Blount Island Command: Property leased

 In 1986, the Marine Corps established the Biennial Maintenance Command (BMC) at Blount Island, Jacksonville, Florida on 262 acre leased from Gate Maritime Properties (GMP) for $11M per year.
-In 1989, Blount Island Command was established as a subordinate command to Marine Corps Logistics Bases, Albany, Georgia.
+In 1989, Blount Island Command was established as a subordinate command to Marine Corps Logistics Base Albany, Georgia.

 Property purchased

 The lease between GMP and the Marine Corps was due to end in 2004, and in 2000, the Corps stated their intentions to purchase the property when the lease expired.
 The Marine Corps budget included $115.7 million for the acquisition, but extended negotiations did not result in an agreement.
 GMP contended that the land was worth between $160 million and $200 million, so in August 2004, the Marine Corps seized 1100 acre on Blount Island (GMP's entire Blount Island holdings) by eminent domain and initially paid $101 million.
 When land is seized by eminent domain for uses that benefit the public, the government is required to pay landowners "just compensation", so GMP asked for a jury to decide the land's value.
 On November 14, 2005, a jury determined that the government must pay $160 million for the parcel.MCSF-BI was officially activated as the host installation command for BICmd on 21 November 2006.
 The installation is a subordinate command of the Marine Corps Installations East, which is located at Camp Lejeune, North Carolina.